The Chronicles of Spellborn: Development

 In June 2009, the developers of Spellborn, Spellborn Works, went bankrupt.
 One of the publishers, Acclaim, announced the following month that the game would be re-developed as a free-to-play game supported by microtransactions.
 The new version would be released sometime after 2010, and until then the free-to-play version would remain active.

 The game servers were shut down in August 2010.
-As of October 2017, Spellborn has not been re-released by any publisher.
+The Chronicles of Spellborn has not been re-released by any publisher since.

 There is currently a private server running for The Chronicles of Spellborn right now, reviving the once dead MMO.